matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/schema-design/create-table.md

 To set a default value on a column, use the `DEFAULT` constraint.
 The default value allows you to insert data without specifying a value for each column.

 You can use `DEFAULT` together with supported SQL functions to move the calculation of defaults out of the application layer, thus saving resources of the application layer.
 The resources consumed by the calculation do not disappear and are moved to the MatrixOne cluster.
-Commonly, you can insert data with the default time.
 The following exemplifies setting the default value in the *t1* table:

 ```sql
 create table t1(a int default (1), b int);